Ggenoni/SENN/README.md

 network (SENN) and two post-hoc methods—Integrated Gradients (IG) and LIME—on MNIST and Confounded MNIST, a dataset designed to evaluate model reliance on spurious features.
-Through a primarily qualitative analysis, supported by quantitative measures, we show that SENN fails to provide meaningful explanations, while IG and LIME offer more faithful and interpretable attribu- tions.
-Confounded MNIST reveals the Clever Hans effect, underscoring the need for robust evaluation methods in Explainable AI.
+Through a primarily qualitative analysis, supported by quantitative measures, we show that SENN fails to provide meaningful explanations, while IG and LIME offer more faithful and interpretable attributions.
+Confounded MNIST reveals the Clever Hans effect.

 ## Project Structure
 <img src="images/UML-SENN.png" alt="Project Structure" width="720">